Nikon D200 vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D200 and FZ300 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D200 and the Panasonic FZ300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D200: